edlau2/Tampermonkey/README.md

 - [SS-Sample-collapsed.png](https://github.com/edlau2/Tampermonkey/blob/master/Weapon%20Experience%20Spreadsheet/SS-Sample-collapsed.png)
 - [SS-Sample-expanded.png](https://github.com/edlau2/Tampermonkey/blob/master/Weapon%20Experience%20Spreadsheet/SS-Sample-expanded.png)

 This script displays your current Weapons Experience in a table or spreadsheet format, as well as finishing hits for each category.
-I used it to cut and paste the table as an image onto my profile page while merit hunting those two merits, 'Specialized' and 'War Machne'.
+I used it to cut and paste the table as an image onto my profile page while merit hunting those two merits, 'Specialized' and 'War Machine'.
 The table is in a dropdown DIV on the page.
 The first sample image shows it collapsed (not visible), the arrow on the DIV's header expands it, that is visible in the second sample image.

 **_Torn Weapon Experience Tracker_**